Data and information sources

 Victorian Population Health Survey 2020 – Dashboards – In January 2020, the COVID-19 pandemic reached Australia, requiring a significant public health response to mitigate its spread and impact.
 In response, the annual Victorian Population Health Survey (VPHS) in 2020 was co-opted to provide critical information to inform the public health response.

-Health system performance in Victoria adults 2016 – This report provides insights into health and sector performance measures for Victoria, Australia and selected Organisation for Economic Cooperation and Development (OECD) countries.
+Health system performance: how does Victoria fare nationally and internationally? – This report provides insights into health and sector performance measures for Victoria, Australia and selected Organisation for Economic Cooperation and Development (OECD) countries.
 It draws largely on results from the 2016 International Health Policy Survey of Adults.

 The health and wellbeing of the lesbian, gay, bisexual, transgender, intersex and queer population in Victoria – Findings from the Victorian Population Health Survey 2017.
 The findings from this survey enabled measurement and reporting on the health status of LGBTIQ+ Victorians at the population level for the first time, and provided comparison, within the same survey, with Victoria’s non- LGBTIQ+ population.